blchrd/procedural-music-generation/MusicTheoryNotes.md

 ### Representation

 Usual representation is just the time of each phases.
 We can add the amplitude for attack and sustain (target amplitude for attack, amplitude for sustain).

+### Warning

+I think for the tempo to be ok in the sheet, we have to sync the end of the attack, and not the beginning of the note.
+It's not that much of a problem with a very short attack.